Release of Student Information

 - The right to file a complaint with the U.S. Department of Education

 The student's record may not be revealed to any party without written consent from the student except under the conditions allowed by FERPA.
-These exceptions are outlined in the College Catalog.
+These exceptions are outlined in the College Catalog and Student Handbook.

 In compliance with the Family Educational Rights and Privacy Act, certain directory information may be released for currently enrolled students.
 This directory information will only be released exercising extreme caution, so as not to cause harm to our students.
 If students wish not to have this information released, they must make the request in writing each academic year.
 This request must be filed with the Office of the Registrar.